Star Trek Into Darkness

-Star Trek Into Darkness is a 2013 American science fiction action film directed by J. J. Abrams and written by Roberto Orci, Alex Kurtzman, and Damon Lindelof.
+Star Trek Into Darkness is a 2013 American science fiction action film directed by J. J. Abrams, and written by Roberto Orci, Alex Kurtzman, and Damon Lindelof.
 It is the 12th installment in the Star Trek franchise and the sequel to the 2009 film Star Trek, as the second in a rebooted film series.
-It features Chris Pine reprising his role as Captain James T. Kirk, with Zachary Quinto, Simon Pegg, Karl Urban, Zoe Saldana, John Cho, Anton Yelchin, Bruce Greenwood, and Leonard Nimoy reprising their roles from the previous film.
+It features Chris Pine reprising his role as Captain James T. Kirk, with Zachary Quinto, Simon Pegg, Karl Urban, Zoe Saldaña, John Cho, Anton Yelchin, Bruce Greenwood, and Leonard Nimoy reprising their roles from the previous film.
 Benedict Cumberbatch, Alice Eve, and Peter Weller are also in the film's principal cast.
 It was Nimoy's last film appearance before his death in 2015.
-Set in the 23rd century, the film follows Kirk and the crew of USS Enterprise as they are sent to the Klingon homeworld seeking a former Starfleet member-turned-terrorist, John Harrison.
+Set in the 23rd century, the film follows Kirk and the crew of USS Enterprise as they are sent to the Klingon homeworld seeking the terrorist John Harrison.

 After the release of Star Trek, Abrams, Burk, Lindelof, Kurtzman, and Orci agreed to produce its sequel.
 Filming began in January 2012.
-Into Darkness's visual effects were primarily created by Industrial Light & Magic.
+Into Darkness's visual effects were created by Lucasfilm's Industrial Light & Magic.
 The film was converted to 3D during its post-production stage.
-It premiered at Event Cinemas in Sydney, Australia, on April 23, 2013, and was released on May 9, 2013 in Australia, New Zealand, the United Kingdom, Europe and Peru, with other countries following.

-The film opened at IMAX cinemas in the U.S. and Canada on May 16, 2013, and in standard-format cinemas the next day.
+It premiered at Event Cinemas in Sydney, Australia, on April 23, 2013, and was released in IMAX theaters in the U.S. on May 15, 2013, with release in standard-format theaters the next day.
 Into Darkness was a financial success and received positive reviews from critics.
 Its gross earnings of over $467 million worldwide have made it the highest-grossing entry in the Star Trek franchise.
 It was nominated for Best Visual Effects at the 86th Academy Awards.
 It was followed by Star Trek Beyond in 2016.